 There were important findings in three exposed people who lived at Majuro.
 Two young exposed girls had developed thyroid nodules since last examined in 1971.
-They were (female, age 1) who had been exposed at one year of age at Ailingnae.
-The other girl was (female,) who had been exposed on Rongelap at age Surgical removal of these nodules is of course necessary.
+They were Billiam Jabwe (female, age 19) who had been exposed at one year of age at Ailingnae.
+The other girl was Rokko Iso (female, 29) who had been exposed on Rongelap at age 12.
+Surgical removal of these nodules is of course necessary.
 Dr. Brown Dobyns at the Cleveland Metropolitan General Hospital, who operated on many of the other Marshallese thyroid cases, has agreed to operate on these as soon as it is possible to arrange transportation of the patients to Cleveland.
 Preliminary arrangements have already been started for this.

 The third case is more serious.
-Image male, age my who was exposed at one year of age on Rongelap was found to have a low white blood cell count during the survey.
+Lekoj Anjain, male, age 19, who was exposed at one year of age on Rongelap was found to have a low white blood cell count during the survey.
 A repeat count later in the survey was even lower.
-This boy had previously had thyroid surgery for removal of benign nodules of that gland in 1968 and when last examined in March 1971 he was found to be healthy.
-In view of the alarmingly low blood count and after consultation with his father, we took with us to Tripler Army Hospital in Honolulu.
+This boy had previously had thyroid surgery for removal of benigh nodules of that gland in 1968 and when last examined in March 1971 he was found to be healthy.
+In view of the alarmingly low blood count and after consultation with his father, we took Lekoj with us to Tripler Army Hospital in Honolulu.
 They were unable, however, to get a successful bone marrow examination and we decided to take him back to Brookhaven National Laboratory.
 I am sorry to report that the diagnosis of acute myelogenous leukemia was established.
 In view of the extensive treatment that would be needed for this patient, we arranged to have him admitted to the National Cancer Institute, Clinical Center, in Bethesda, Maryland.
 This is the leading hospital in the United States for treatment of such cases.
 On October 3, I took the patient down by hospital plane to Maryland.
-Cablegrams were sent requesting that the mother and father of be sent to Washington, D. C. as soon as possible at AEC expense.
+Cablegrams were sent requesting that the mother and father of Lekoj be sent to Washington, D. C. as soon as possible at AEC expense.
 Also, Sebeo Shoniber, a health aide at Majuro was requested as interpreter.
-The father, and Sebeo, arrived Friday, October 6 and are with the patient.
+The father, John Anjain and Sebeo, arrived Friday, October 6 and are with the patient.
 We have not yet been notified of the arrangements for the mother's travel.